查看Paul 的中文简历 (pdf)

 In his banking practice, Paul regularly represents lenders in commercial loan transactions and workouts, and has extensive experience representing banks on various types of regulatory matters, including compliance and consumer lending issues.
 He has represented a number of banks in responding to supervisory orders issued by the federal and state bank regulatory agencies, including the OCC and the FDIC, and has represented bank directors in civil money penalty proceedings.
 Paul also handles de novo bank formations, bank acquisitions and change of control transactions.

 As a trusted advisor to corporations, businesses and banks, Paul handles complex mergers and acquisitions and financing transactions for privately held companies and community banks, including venture capital and private equity transactions, private placements, commercial and corporate finance transactions and other debt and equity financings.
 Paul’s extensive knowledge of angel financings, venture capital, private equity, strategic investments and private placements has made him a key player in the Stamford business community.
+He also counsels clients relating to all aspects of the CARES Act Paycheck Protection Program, including forgiveness, audits and the impact of PPP loans on future transactions.

 Before Fox Rothschild